John Ward (RAF officer): After the uprising

 Ward left Warsaw heading for Częstochowa and Kielce but his train was stopped by German police and posing as a Pole he was sent back to Czestochowa labour concentration camp.
 Ward escaped from Czestochowa with help from a German guard bribed with US dollars and joined the 7th Polish Partisan Division serving with them until December 1944.
-He travelled to Raszków and avoided the initial wave of Soviet Red Army troops who committed serious atrocities on the Polish civil population on 18 January 1945, arresting all educated Poles and anyone suspected of being with the Polish Home Army.
+He travelled to Raszków and avoided the initial wave of Soviet Red Army troops who committed serious atrocities on the Polish civil population on 18 January 1945, arresting all educated Poles and anyone suspected of being with the Home Army.
 On 20 January 1945, a Soviet NKVD Secret Police officer questioned Ward having learned that he was English.
-He was ordered not to move but on 1 February 1945 with Mrs Gordzialowski he travelled to Kielce where he sent a radio message to London and then continued on to Podkowa Leśna where he contacted General Leopold Okulicki "Kobra" (Cobra), then head of the Polish Home Army.
+He was ordered not to move but on 1 February 1945 with Mrs Gordzialowski he travelled to Kielce where he sent a radio message to London and then continued on to Podkowa Leśna where he contacted General Leopold Okulicki "Kobra" (Cobra), then head of the Home Army.
 Ward returned to Warsaw on 5 March 1945 and reported to the Soviet occupation commandant but was immediately arrested, interrogated and put in a cell.
 On the morning of 6 March 1945 Ward left his cell pretending to be an official and after speaking to the guard in fluent Russian, walked away.
-Some Frenchmen directed him to an American captain who provided assistance.
-Ward joined a party of British and American former prisoners of war for repatriation, bound for Odessa.
-He sailed from there aboard the Duchess of Bedford on 14 March 1945.
+Some Frenchmen directed him to a US captain who helped him.
+Ward joined a party of British and US former prisoners of war for repatriation, bound for Odessa.
+He left there on the troopship Duchess of Bedford on 14 March 1945.

-For his continued bravery serving with the Polish Home Army he was awarded the Military Cross, and the Krzyż Walecznych.
+For his continued bravery serving with the Home Army he was awarded the Military Cross, and the Krzyż Walecznych ("Cross of Valour").
 His detailed despatches are available online.

 Post-war

-Ward was commissioned Pilot Officer in the Admin and Special Duties Branch of the Royal Air Force on 1 January 1946, and from 1 July 1946 held the rank of Flying Officer.
+Ward was commissioned as a Pilot Officer in the Administration and Special Duties Branch of the Royal Air Force on 1 January 1946, and on 1 July 1946 was promoted to Flying Officer.
 He was promoted Flying Officer on 1 November 1947.

 He died on 29 August 1995 in London.